cadia-lvl/samromur-mfa/README.md

 ## Input data

 The input is a folder with multiple speakers, for which there are one or several audio file.
-An audio file is made up of a sentence, spoke in Icelandic.
+An audio file is made up of a sentence, spoken in Icelandic.
 To use this tool, the data has to be in this form :

 ```
 metadata_file.tsv